adhirajb1109/blogfolio/src/content/posts/fixing-democracy-in-india-through-digitalisation.md

 ---
 layout: "../../layouts/BlogPost.astro"
 title: "Fixing Democracy in India through Digitalisation"
 description: "The current system of democracy in India is broken.
-Digitalisation is the only way to save this failing system of governance and transform it into an effecient model which lives up to the expectations of citizens. "
+Digitalisation is the way to save this failing system of governance and transform it into an effecient model which lives up to the expectations of citizens. "
 date: 2023-05-26
 draft: false
 ---